17SABT71M3/ffstr.bat/README.md

 - The third parameter is the `FINDSTR`-compatible regex
 - The fourth parameter is the STRING to extract substring from.

+### Why? the `FINDSTR` handle is used
+Using this extra parameter/option gives us the freedom to use the different `Findstr` handles such as `/c` and `/i`.
+Remember if `/c` is used in combination with `/r` like `/rc` then the matching is a mix of literal string and regex.
+This is particularly useful but you should know more about the workings of the `Findstr` Regex on that.

+<b>Note</b>

-This particular batch script has built-in substitutes for `finstr`'s certain short comings.
+This particular batch script has built-in substitutes for `findstr`'s certain short comings.
 For instance, you will find it difficult if u need to specify capital or lower letters. `Findstr` has a particular way of functioning that is different from normal regexes.
 Example-
 ```
 C:\Users\Anil Bapna\Desktop>extract.bat /r . "^[a-z]" "HELo hello"
 HELo